Democrats preparing to fight GOP to be ‘party of the parents’ in 2022 midterms

-Democratic Party officials insist they’re ready for the debate over education after parental anger at public schools helped Republicans score a string of upset victory in Virginia elections this month.
+Democratic Party officials insist they’re ready for the debate over education after parental anger at public schools helped Republicans score a string of upset victories in the Virginia elections this month.

-Democrats say what happened in Virginia was a fluke and they will fight in the 2022 midterm elections for the mom-and-dad vote, a bloc Republicans believe have shifted to the GOP side.
+Democrats say what happened in Virginia was a fluke and they will fight in the 2022 midterm elections for the parent vote, a bloc Republicans believe has shifted to the GOP side.

 “Bring it,” said Chris Taylor, spokesman for the Democratic Congressional Campaign Committee, the campaign arm for House Democrats.